19hours/sg-statutes/Acts/Presidential Elections Act.md

 (3) Every candidate and election agent shall supply particulars in duplicate of all written authorities issued by them under subsection (2) to the Returning Officer, who shall on receipt thereof forward a copy of those particulars to the Commissioner of Police.

-(4) Any candidate or election agent shall, if so required by the Commissioner of Police, forthwith withdraw and deliver to the Returning Officer the written authority given by the candidate or election agent to any person who is stated by the Commissioner of Police to be a person in respect of whom an order of supervision has been made under section 30 (b) of the Criminal Law (Temporary Provisions) Act.
+(4) Any candidate or election agent shall, if so required by the Commissioner of Police, immediately withdraw and deliver to the Returning Officer the written authority given by the candidate or election agent to any person who is stated by the Commissioner of Police to be a person in respect of whom an order of supervision has been made under section 30(b) of the Criminal Law (Temporary Provisions) Act (Cap.
+67).

 (5) Any person who contravenes any of the provisions of this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months.

+[11/2010 wef 01/07/2010]

-(6) No candidate or election agent shall authorise any person to conduct an election activity, knowing or having reason to believe that the person is attending a primary or secondary school as a student or that an order of supervision has been made in respect of the person under section 30 (b) of the Criminal Law (Temporary Provisions) Act (Cap.
-67).
+(6) No candidate or election agent shall authorise any person to conduct an election activity, knowing or having reason to believe that the person is attending a primary or secondary school as a student or that an order of supervision has been made in respect of the person under section 30(b) of the Criminal Law (Temporary Provisions) Act.

 (7) Any police officer may arrest without warrant any person offending in his view against subsection (1) or (2) and take him before a Magistrate’s Court to be dealt with according to law.